FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 If the `cluster.Spec.Buggify.EmptyMonitorConf` setting is active the operator won't replace any process groups.

 ## Automatic Replacements for ProcessGroups on Tainted Nodes

 The operator has an option to automatically replace ProcessGroups where the associated Pod is running on a tainted Node.
 This feature is disabled by default, but can be enabled by setting `automationOptions.replacements.taintReplacementOptions`.
+If you want to enable this feature you should set the `--enable-node-index` command line flag to allow the operator to access the nodes with an index.

 We use three examples below to illustrate how to set up the feature.